Skip to content

 The swimming at Coos Canyon is some of the best roadside swimming in Maine.
 Several pools are deep enough for full immersion, with the water ranging from waist-deep wading areas to pools that are 8 to 10 feet deep.
 The water is cold, fed by mountain streams, but on a hot summer day it is refreshing rather than punishing.

-Local kids cliff-jump from several spots along the gorge.
+Local kids jump from several spots along the gorge.
 The rock ledges range from a few feet above the water to higher drops that are genuinely risky.
 If you choose to jump, check the depth of each pool carefully.
 Water levels and pool depths change with the season and recent rainfall.
 What was safe last week may not be safe today.

 The swimming is best from late June through August.
 By September the water is too cold for most people, and spring flows are too fast and dangerous for swimming.